DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 # DeepLabCut for Multi-Animal Projects <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1596370260800-SP2GWKDPJCOIR7LJ31VM/ke17ZwdGBToddI8pDm48kB4fL2ovSQh5dRlH2jCMtpoUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYxCRW4BPu10St3TBAUQYVKcSV94BuD0XUinmig_1P1RJNYVU597j3jgswapL4c_w92BJE9r6UgUperYhWQ2ubQ_/workflow.png?format=2500w" width="550" title="maDLC" alt="maDLC" align="right" vspace = "50">

-This document should serve as the * user guide for maDLC,** and it is here to support the scientific advances presented in Lauer et al. 2021.
+This document should serve as the user guide for maDLC, and it is here to support the scientific advances presented in Lauer et al. 2021.

-Note, we STRONGLY encourage you to use the [Project Manager GUI](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/PROJECT_GUI.md) when you first start using multi-animal mode.
+Note, we strongly encourage you to use the [Project Manager GUI](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/PROJECT_GUI.md) when you first start using multi-animal mode.
 Each tab is customized for multi-animal when you create or load a multi-animal project.
 As long as you follow the recommendations within the GUI, you should be good to go!

 # How to think about using maDLC: